freedomofpress/securedrop-docs/docs/admin/installation/intro_for_admins.rst

 Admins are responsible for managing user credentials and encouraging best practices.
 (See :ref:`Passphrase Best Practices<passphrase_best_practices>`.)
-The admin will also have access to the *Journalist Interface*, via her own username, passphrase, and two-factor authentication method (using a smartphone application or YubiKey).
+The admin will also have access to the *Journalist Interface*, via her own username, passphrase, and *Two-Factor Authentication* method (using a smartphone application or YubiKey).

 See :ref:`User Management<User Management>` for more information on adding and managing users.